Swollen breast infections often show redness, warmth, pain, and visible swelling around the affected area.

 What are the common signs shown in swollen breast infection pictures?

-Swollen breast infection pictures typically show redness, warmth, and visible swelling.
-The skin may appear red or discolored, sometimes with streaks extending beyond the main area due to inflammation.
+Swollen breast infection pictures typically show redness, warmth, tenderness, and visible swelling.
+The skin may appear pink, red, or darker than surrounding tissue, and sometimes the affected area looks enlarged compared with the other breast.

 How can swollen breast infection pictures help identify lump formation?

-Images often reveal swelling accompanied by a palpable lump within the affected area.
-This lump may be tender and warm, possibly indicating an abscess or inflamed milk duct requiring medical attention.
+Images may reveal swelling accompanied by a noticeable or palpable lump within the affected area.
+This lump may be tender and warm, which can suggest an abscess or another localized inflammatory process that needs medical attention.

 What skin texture changes are visible in swollen breast infection pictures?

-Severe infections can cause peau d’orange, a dimpled skin texture resembling an orange peel.
-This occurs due to lymphatic blockage and edema beneath the skin surface.
+Severe cases can cause peau d’orange, a dimpled texture that resembles orange peel.
+This can happen when swelling affects lymph drainage beneath the skin.

-In some cases, ulceration or open sores may also be visible if the infection worsens or abscesses rupture.
+In some situations, skin breakdown, drainage, or ulcer-like areas may also be visible if the condition worsens.

 Why is redness important in swollen breast infection pictures—what does it indicate?